PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/home-computer/sinclair-research/zx-spectrum.md

 The SELECT button brings up the embedded, on-screen keyboard which is useful if you only have controllers attached to your computer.

-* For joystick games: in the RetroBat [advanced system settings or game settings](../../../../navigation/view-options.md#advanced-system-options), select the option "**JOYSTICK ONLY**" and set user 1 to a joystick type.
+* For joystick games: in the ProjectArcade [advanced system settings or game settings](../../../../navigation/view-options.md#advanced-system-options), select the option "**JOYSTICK ONLY**" and set user 1 to a joystick type.
 Optionally, set user 2 to another joystick type (local cooperative games).

 <figure><img src="https://i.imgur.com/wIyIvF9.png" alt=""><figcaption></figcaption></figure>